finos/symphony-bdk-java/README.md

 ### Serving the extension app

-Static assets of an extension app (e.g. javascript, css, images, html) can be served either in a separated host or along with the bundle you generate for your Symphony Bot application.
+Static assets of an extension app (e.g. javascript, css, images, html) can be served either in a separated host or along with the bundle you generate for your Symphony Bot SDK.

 If you plan to have a different server for you web UI, make sure CORS is properly configured.
 In ```application-dev.yaml``` add the following properties: